Wisdom Tooth Removal – Aftercare

 • Smaller foods that can become stuck in the socket area

 • Skipping meals—while eating may seem like a lot of work, you need your nourishment to be able to heal and feel better!

 Day 2 and 3 Following Surgery

 Swelling is a completely normal occurrence.
 Keep in mind, swelling will usually be at it’s worst in the 2-3 days after surgery.
 You can minimize swelling by applying a cold compress (covered with a towel) firmly to the cheek next to the surgical area.
 Apply the pack with 20 minutes on, and 20 minutes off for the first 24-48 hours.
-Also make sure to take the medication prescribed by Drs.
-David Spivey or Ross Fahey.
+Also make sure to take the medication prescribed by Dr. David Spivey.
 This helps with pain and swelling.

 Keeping your mouth clean